filter image

 Between birth and up to two years of age, children are mostly content to interact with trusted adults to have their primary needs met, forming close bonds of trust.

-Curiosity of the wider environment, and observing other children becomes more interesting before children start to show interest in parallel play, where children can be sharing the same activity alongside one another, but remain largely focused on their own experience.
+The curiosity of the wider environment, and observing other children become more interesting before children start to show interest in parallel play, where children can be sharing the same activity alongside one another, but remain largely focused on their own experience.

-Children have the right to choose their own friends and safely connect with others’; is a tiimely reminder of how imperative it is as children navigate their path back to familiarity of their foral schooling and education.
+Children have the right to choose their friends and safely connect with others; this is a timely reminder of how imperative it is as children navigate their path back to familiarity with their formal schooling and education.

 Whichever stage of their education they are currently at, and the next to come, it provides a welcome opportunity for children to fully participate in not only their cognitive learning but also their social and emotional development, through engagement with others.

-Every state and territory arranges events and activities that celebrate children, their rights and achievments' throughout early childhood services, schools, local community services and groups.
+Every state and territory arranges events and activities that celebrate children, their rights, and achievements throughout early childhood services, schools, local community services, and groups.

 Related Articles